| Advocacy

 sad-eyed products of someone else’s carelessness and indifference

 deserve a better fate.
+There are many

 animal shelters and many hard-working volunteers who do their best to